herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 Each unit has a Defense value within its profile and rolling at or above the defense value succeeds in defending against a hit.

-Some Attacks have a Penetration value which denotes a modifier to the Defense roll, usually a negative.
+Attacks have a Power value which denotes a modifier to the Defense roll, usually a negative.

-A Spell with Penetration -2 would mean the value of the die for a Defense roll if modifiers by -2.
+A Spell with Power -2 would mean the value of the die for a Defense roll if modifiers by -2.
 Player 2 rolling a 2 on the die would mean the Defense Roll result is actually a 4.

 Example: The Mage Unit cast Fireball and has 2 hits.
 Of those two hits, both d6 were 2's so there are two injuries for the defending unit to save against.
 Player B then takes the two die and rolls a Defense Roll per injury.
 The Defending unit has a Defense of 2+, which means normally Player B would be able to succeed on a two or above to ignore the injury.
-However, Fireball has a +2 Penetration, which means Player B must roll at or above a 4 for each injury to save against it.
+However, Fireball has a +2 Power, which means Player B must roll at or above a 4 for each injury to save against it.

 ### Using Cover